bizz84/SwiftyStoreKit/CONTRIBUTING.md

 # Contributing to SwiftyStoreKit

-All contributions to SwiftyStoreKit are welcome. 😎
+### All contributions to SwiftyStoreKit are welcome. 😎

+This project is becoming widely adopted and its growth is now limited by the time the main maintainer can allocate.

+Going forward, the aim is to **transfer some of the maintainance and development effort to the community**.

+If you want to help developing SwiftyStoreKit, please look for issues marked with a blue **contributions welcome** label.
+See #192 for an example.

+The maintainer will use this label initially for simple tasks that are appropriate for beginners and first time contributors.

+As the project and its community grows:

+* intermediate and advanced tasks will be opened up to contributors
+* most experienced contributors will be able to gain **admin** rights to review and merge pull requests

-While the maintainer(s) try to regularly keep the project alive and healthy, issues and pull requests are not always reviewed in a timely manner. 🕰
+**Note**: While the maintainer(s) try to regularly keep the project alive and healthy, issues and pull requests are not always reviewed in a timely manner. 🕰

 ## Scope